 OR

-The EA tax preparer certification could be right for you if want to expand your tax expertise.
-Plus, if you want unlimited representation rights before the IRS, you should also look into becoming an EA.
-And don’t forget that unlike the CPA designation, the EA credential doesn’t have any specific education requirements to meet.
+The EA tax preparer certification could be right for you if you want to expand your tax expertise.
+Plus, if you want unlimited representation rights before the IRS, you should also consider becoming an EA.
+And don’t forget that, unlike the CPA designation, the EA credential has no specific education requirements to meet.

 And keep in mind that EAs have the right to work in any US state or territory.
-Since the IRS is a federal agency, your EA credential is good all over the country.
+Since the IRS is a federal agency, your EA credential is good nationwide.
 That’s one of the major differences between an enrolled agent vs a tax attorney or a certified public accountant, whose licenses are granted at the state level.

 Certified Public Accountants have high levels of accounting and finance knowledge.
 They can also prepare tax returns.
 Each US state and territory has a Board of Accountancy that grants the CPA credential.